TALHAA23/intelligent-react-components/docs/InputModel.md

     "onInitialRender": "function onInitialRender(target, args) { target.placeholder = 'Enter your text here'; target.style.backgroundColor = 'yellow'; }"
   },
   "expect": "Ensure the event listener is onInput. initially the input placeholder and background will be setted as described in the onInit prompt "
+  // onInitialRender is created as the input has onInit field of valid and actionable string prompt

 }
 ```